MikolajKasprzyk/superstore_sales/README.md

 ## Results

 The results of the analysis are presented in the notebooks as visualizations, tables, and descriptive insights.
 You can find the generated plots and outputs within the notebooks.
+Below you can also find link to Tableau visualization of this dataset.

 ## Contributing